 Templates are also provided below for theses and dissertations formatted in LaTeX.

-When using LaTeX, be sure to visit ISU’s Overleaf website to retrieve the most current updates on the style and class files.
+- Visit ISU’s Overleaf website to retrieve the most current updates on the style and class files.

-If you are new to using LaTeX, follow the instructions and comments in the template to avoid adding conflicting lines of code.
+- Follow the instructions and comments in the template to avoid adding conflicting lines of code.

-Additional LaTex Resources
+Additional LaTex Resource

 Templates for forms are also provided below.